Congress of Vienna: Other stakeholders, entertaining side program

 Virtually every state in Europe had a delegation in Vienna – more than 200 states and princely houses were represented at the Congress.
 In addition, there were representatives of cities, corporations, religious organizations (for instance, abbeys) and special interest groups – e.g., a delegation representing German publishers, demanding a copyright law and freedom of the press.
 With them came a host of courtiers, secretaries, civil servants and ladies to enjoy the magnificent social life of the Austrian court.
-The Congress was noted for its lavish entertainment: according to a famous joke of an attendee, it danced a lot but didn't move forward.
-On the other hand, the possibilities for informal gatherings created by this “side program” may have helped ensure the Congress's success.
+The Congress was noted for its lavish entertainment: according to a famous joke of an attendee, it danced a lot but did not move forward.
+On the other hand, the possibilities for informal gatherings created by this "side program" may have helped ensure the Congress's success.

 Diplomatic tactics

 Talleyrand (France)

 Initially, the representatives of the four victorious powers hoped to exclude the French from serious participation in the negotiations, but Talleyrand skillfully managed to insert himself into "her inner councils" in the first weeks of negotiations.
 He allied himself to a Committee of Eight lesser powers (including Spain, Sweden, and Portugal) to control the negotiations.
 Once Talleyrand was able to use this committee to make himself a part of the inner negotiations, he then left it, once again abandoning his allies.

-The major Allies' indecision on how to conduct their affairs without provoking a united protest from the lesser powers led to the calling of a preliminary conference on the protocol, to which Talleyrand and the Marquess of Labrador, Spain's representative, were invited on September 30, 1814.
+The major Allies' indecision on how to conduct their affairs without provoking a united protest from the lesser powers led to the calling of a preliminary conference on the protocol, to which Talleyrand and the Marquess of Labrador, Spain's representative, were invited on 30 September 1814.

 Congress Secretary Friedrich von Gentz reported, "The intervention of Talleyrand and Labrador has hopelessly upset all our plans.
 Talleyrand protested against the procedure we have adopted and soundly [be]rated us for two hours.
 It was a scene I shall never forget."
 The embarrassed representatives of the Allies replied that the document concerning the protocol they had arranged actually meant nothing.
 "If it means so little, why did you sign it?" snapped Labrador.

 Talleyrand's policy, directed as much by national as personal ambitions, demanded the close but by no means amicable relationship he had with Labrador, whom Talleyrand regarded with disdain.
 Labrador later remarked of Talleyrand: "that cripple, unfortunately, is going to Vienna."
 Talleyrand skirted additional articles suggested by Labrador: he had no intention of handing over the 12,000 afrancesados – Spanish fugitives, sympathetic to France, who had sworn fealty to Joseph Bonaparte, nor the bulk of the documents, paintings, pieces of fine art, and books that had been looted from the archives, palaces, churches and cathedrals of Spain.